 This pumpkin bread pudding recipe is made with sweet challah bread, layered with pumpkin puree, and filled with spicy fall flavors.
 A drizzle of homemade caramel sauce and a dollop of whipped cream finish this Fall treat off.
 It’s the perfect make ahead dessert for the holidays that will have your family wanting more!

 We all know that when fall rolls around most of our baking recipes are going to contain that sweet pumpkin flavor.
 If you love bread pudding, this will quickly become a seasonal favorite, along with my famous apple bread pudding.
 While you are stocking up on the canned pumpkin puree, grab a few extras so you can make pumpkin cinnamon rolls and two-ingredient pumpkin donuts.
 If you are more of a cake person, go with a batch of this pumpkin bar recipe or these pumpkin pie cupcakes.

 During this time of year, we know most are getting together more often, serving crowds, and hanging out with their families.
-Special gatherings call for easy comfort food recipes like pot roast, glazed ham, brined turkey, or herb roasted chicken.
+Special gatherings call for easy comfort food recipes like this pot roast recipe, brown sugar glazed ham, dry brine turkey, or herb roasted chicken.
 All of these dishes pair well with a rich tray of pumpkin bread pudding for dessert!